 Interns are encouraged to make as long of a commitment as possible to the program.
 Longer internship availability makes students more competitive during the internship search process, and maximizes the amount of time an intern can learn from and contribute to their placement.
 Organizations where our HA track fellows intern require students to have longer availabilities for their summer internship.
 More details on our Internships page.

 - Minimum Commitment: 11 weeks (10 week internship + 1 week course)

 - 13 week commitments are preferred by internship organizations whenever possible (12 week internship + 1 week course)

 About the Course

-The course will take place from June 26 - June 30, 2017.
+The course will run from Monday, June 25 – Friday, June 29, 2018.
 For participants, this means taking a break from the internship to participate in the course.

 During the course week, the program also facilitates additional evening events, such as a program reception, mentorship dinners, and networking events.

 “Candid discussion and the exchange of views with experts and professionals was unparalleled.” —Md Moin Uddin, International Christian University

 About the Faculty Instructor

 The course is led by Amy E. Hepburn (Duke MPP'01), a policy professional who has researched, published, and programmed extensively on issues affecting